 BSAVA Satellite Meeting

-Summary: The BBVA’s first Satellite day is being held on Wednesday 3rd April and features six presentations from leading lights about the potential of using Manuka honey in clinical cases, the current status of Nosema in bee as well as the mapping honey bee disease and genetic diversity in the UK, as well as key aspects of the anatomy and physiology of the honeybee to be aware of when carrying out post-mortems of honey bees.
+Summary: The BBVA’s first Satellite day was held on Wednesday 3rd April and featured six presentations from leading lights about the potential of using Manuka honey in clinical cases, the current status of Nosema in bee as well as the mapping honey bee disease and genetic diversity in the UK, as well as key aspects of the anatomy and physiology of the honeybee to be aware of when carrying out post-mortems of honey bees.